 Learn about the 5 choices that happy people consciously and consistently make in their thinking and behavior that create their happiness.

 All of us have met people who just seem to be happy most of the time.
 Perhaps you have assumed that these people are just naturally happy, or that they are the lucky people who have an easy life, or they had really loving parents.
 Most of the time, nothing could be farther from the truth.

-Following are five of the specific choices that happy people make:
+Following are five of the choices that happy people generally make.

 Happy people do not harbor resentment toward others, even others who have been mean and hurtful toward them.
 They realize that resentment makes them unhappy, so they choose to allow people their humanness and forgive them their hurtful behavior.
 Because happy people tend not to take personally others' uncaring behavior, they don't get their feelings hurt in the same way that people do who take others' behavior personally.
-Happy people recognize that another's behavior is really about that other person, so they move into compassion toward themselves and others rather than into judgment.
+Happy people recognize that another's behavior is about that other person, so they move into compassion toward themselves and others rather than into judgment.
 If someone is often mean and hurtful, then happy people choose to care about the person from a distance rather than spend time with that person, because it isn't loving to themselves to be around mean and uncaring people.

 Happy people realize what they can control and what they can't.
 They live by the Serenity Prayer, accepting the things they cannot change and changing the things they can.
 Unhappy people are constantly trying to change people and circumstances and do not accept their lack of control.
 As a result, they are constantly frustrated.
 Happy people realize they cannot control others and outcomes, so they focus on what they can control - their own thinking and behavior.
 Acceptance of what they can and cannot control leads to happiness and inner peace.